Does Bohm's Quantum Force Have a Classical Origin?: Time Dilation and Relationship to the De Broglie Wavelength

 \begin{widetext}

 \end{widetext}

-which illustrates that for non-zero radial motion it is not possible to factor \(\mbox{\boldmath$\beta$}_t \cdot \mbox{\boldmath$\beta$}_{s,{\textnormal{{ ret}}}}\) such that one factor is a sinusoidal modulation of frequency \(\omega(1 - \gamma^{-1})\), which would lead to a modulation having the de Broglie wavelength in the low-velocity limit.
-For small relative velocity between the zitter particles and such that \(\beta_r >> (1 - \gamma^{-1}) \approx \beta^2/2\), radial motion leads to much more rapid oscillation of the inverse square law magnetic force between zitter particles than is the case for non-radial motion.
+illustrating that for non-zero radial motion it is not possible to factor \(\mbox{\boldmath$\beta$}_t \cdot \mbox{\boldmath$\beta$}_{s,{\textnormal{{ ret}}}}\) such that one factor is a sinusoidal modulation of frequency \((\gamma - 1) \omega\), as needed to obtain a modulation spatial period having the de Broglie wavelength in the low-velocity limit.
+For small relative velocity between the zitter particles and such that \(\beta_r >> \gamma - 1 \approx \beta^2/2\), radial motion leads to much more rapid oscillation of the inverse square law magnetic force between zitter particles than is the case for non-radial motion.
 Therefore modulation of the inverse-square magnetic force due to radial relative motion is not obviously relatable to the de Broglie phase as is non-radial motion.
-This is contradicted by observation, where for example the de Broglie phase is directly relatable to radial motion in the two-slit diffraction of electrons.
+This is contradicted by observation, where, for example, the de Broglie phase is directly relatable to radial motion in the two-slit diffraction of electrons.
 However up to this point only retarded electromagnetic interactions have been considered.